GRAYgoose124/pysplit/README.md

 # monosplit

 monosplit is your friendly neighborhood Python file splitter!
 It takes a hefty Python file and splits it into a neat module with smaller, manageable files.
 It's not too stupid, either!
 It figures out which imports are needed in each new file and keeps them intact.
-If a main function or standard main block is detected, it's moved the new module main at `__main__.py`.
+If a main function or standard main block is detected, it is moved to the `__main__.py`.

 # Installation
 monosplit is available on PyPI!
 Install it with pip: